layeredy/statuspage/README.md

 # Status-page
-A very simple status-page that can be hosted on Github Pages or your favorite webserver software.
-Does not include any actual monitoring functionality.
+A simple statuspage that can be controlled via a json file endpoint.

 Demo is [here](https://layeredy.github.io/statuspage/)

+This page works with our [Status bot](https://github.com/layeredy/statusbot)